alisa7979/LED_toggle/README.md

 This project demonstrates **LED control** on an embedded system using **ARM Assembly** and **C**.
 The system cycles an LED across 8 positions (LD0 to LD7), with the **delay speed controlled by hardware switches (SW0–SW7)**.

-Developed for the *Computer Systems Design* course at Korea University.

 ---

 ## 📂 Files